dataloop-ai/dtlpy-documentation/docs_build/tutorials_templates/task_workflows/quality_control/chapter.md

 # Creating Consensus, Honeypot, and Qualification Tasks

-Consensus tasks in Dataloop are a critical feature for ensuring annotation qualitThey enable validation, skill assessment, and collaborative annotations by involving multiple annotators in various task types: **Honeypot**, **Qualification**, and **Consensus**.
+Consensus tasks in Dataloop are a critical feature for ensuring annotation quality.
+They enable validation, skill assessment, and collaborative annotations by involving multiple annotators in various task types: **Honeypot**, **Qualification**, and **Consensus**.
 Each type serves distinct purposes and methodologies, as outlined below.

 ## Comparison of Consensus Task Types